bienflorencia/personal-site/content/publication/SociedadZoologicaDelUruguay2016.md

 # Publication name and optional abbreviated version.
-publication = "*Boletín de La Sociedad Zoológica Del Uruguay*." publication_short = "We present the first record of a wild jaguarundi (Puma yagouaroundi) in Uruguay obtained as part of a participatory monitoring with trap-cameras together with the community of Paso Centurión, Cerro Largo."
+publication = "*Boletín de La Sociedad Zoológica Del Uruguay*." publication_short = ""

 # Abstract and optional shortened version.
-abstract = "The abstract.
-Markdown and math can be used (note that math may require escaping as detailed in the red alert box below)." abstract_short = ""
+abstract = "We present the first record of a wild jaguarundi (Puma yagouaroundi) in Uruguay obtained as part of a participatory monitoring with trap-cameras together with the community of Paso Centurión, Cerro Largo." abstract_short = ""

 # Featured image thumbnail (optional)